accordproject/template-archive/docs/cli.rst

     Options:
     --help         Show help                                             [boolean]
     --version      Show version number                                   [boolean]
-    --template     path to the directory with the template --dsl          path to the clause text
-    --verbose, -v                                                 [default: false]
+    --template     path to the directory with the template                [string] --sample       path to the clause text                                [string] --verbose, -v                                                 [default: false]

 =============================